-- B4 (30).
-Low and Stamp [2006] have given a strategy in which White wins the King and Rook vs. King problem within an $11 \times 9$ region. - B5.
-Nonattacking Queens.
+B5.
+Nonattacking queens.
 Noon and Van Brummelen [2006] alternately place queens on an $n \times n$ chessboard so that no queen attacks another.
 The winner is the last queen placer.
-They give nim-values for boards of sizes $1 \le n \le 10$ as 1121312310 and ask for the values of larger boards. - B6 (55).
-Amazons.
-Martin Müller [11] has shown that the $5 \times 5$ game is a first player win and asks about the $6 \times 6$ game. - B7.
-Conway's Philosopher's Football, or Phutball, is usually played on a Go board with positions (i, j), $-9 \le i$ , $j \le 9$ and the ball starting at (0,0).
-For the rules, see WW, pp.752-755.
-The game is loopy (see E5 below), and Nowakowski, Ottaway and Siegel (see [17]) discovered positions that contained tame cycles, i.e., cycles with only two strings, one each of Left and Right moves.
+They give nim-values for boards of sizes $1 \le n \le 10$ as 1121312310 and ask for the values of larger boards.

+B6.
+(55) Amazons.
+Müller [14] has shown that the 5×5 game is a first player win and asks about the 6×6 game.

+B7.
+Phutball, more properly, Conway's Philosopher's Football, is usually played on a Go board with positions (i, j), $-9 \le i$, $j \le 9$ and the ball starting at (0,0).
+For the rules, see WW, pp. 752-755.
+The game is loopy (see Section E5 below), and Nowakowski, Ottaway and Siegel (see [19]) discovered positions that contained tame cycles, i.e., cycles with only two strings, one each of Left and Right moves.
 Aaron Siegel asks if there are positions in such combinatorial games which are stoppers but contain a wild cycle, i.e., one which contains more than one alternation between Left and Right moves.
 Demaine, Demaine and Eppstein [2002] show that it is NP-complete to decide if a player can win on the next move.
+Loosen (see directional phutball) raises the question of whether there is any \mathcal{P} -position.

 Phlag Phutball is a variant played on an $n \times n$ board with the initial position of the ball at (0,0) except that now only the ball may occupy the positions (2i,2j) with both coordinates even.
-This eliminates "tackling", and is an extension of 1-dimensional Oddish Phutball, analyzed in Grossman and Nowakowski [2002].
-The (3,2n+1) board (i.e. (i,j), i=0,1,2 and $-n \le j \le n$ ) is already interesting and requires a different strategy from that appropriate to Oddish Phutball.
+This eliminates "tackling", and is an extension of one-dimensional Oddish Phutball, analyzed in Grossman and Nowakowski [2002].
+The (3,2n+1) board (i.e., (i,j), i=0,1,2 and $-n \le j \le n$) is already interesting and requires a different strategy from that appropriate to Oddish Phutball.